 51.12 Fees.
-All fees under this ordinance are established pursuant to a fee schedule adopted by the department.
+All fees under this ordinance are established pursuant to a fee schedule adopted by the Land & Water Conservation Committee.
 Copies of the current fee schedule are kept on file at the department.
 Any permit fee is payable upon submission of a permit application.

-51.13 Manure storage facility plan requirements.
-Each application for a manure storage permit under this section shall include the completion of the county permit application and a detailed manure storage facility construction plan.
+51.13 Agricultural waste storage facility plan requirements.
+Each application for an agricultural waste storage permit under this section shall include the completion of the county permit application and a detailed agricultural waste storage facility construction plan.
 The applicant can employ the services of a private design consultant or a registered professional engineer to prepare the plan.
 Technical assistance for plan development may also be made available to applicants upon request through the department, as available staff time will allow.